pangolinjs/core/README.md

 *Sass* is a CSS-Preprocessor supporting variables, nesting and mixins - among many other features.
 For a complete documentation jump to the [Sass Basics](http://sass-lang.com/guide).

 This styleguide splits the CSS into small parts.
 This ensures a far better organization of style declarations.
 Each component sits in it's own file and is re-usable across the project.
-See [Nunjucks-Section](#nunjucks) for detailed information about componentization.
+See [Handlebars-Section](#handlebars) for the HTML-side of componentization.

 The function `@import` concatenates all Sass files into one large stylesheet.
 See `src/css/main.scss` for more information.